 In School Support:

-- Additional Support Needs (ASN) Auxiliaries who are appointed to schools to ensure they can support pupils with the most complex and challenging need
+- Learning Support Workers and Assistants who are appointed to schools to ensure they can support pupils with the most complex and challenging need

 - Experienced classroom/Subject teachers for whom additional training is available

 It is the schools responsibility to organise how their staff are used to support pupils.
 The pupils with the most severe difficulties clearly will require the most support.
 However, many other children benefit from additional support staff in schools.